 (h) order that the provider’s registration be cancelled and name be removed from the register;

-(i) if the Tribunal makes its finding on a ground referred to in section 53(1)(c) to (m), order that the provider pay to the Building Commissioner a penalty of a fine not exceeding $25 000.
+(i) if the Tribunal makes its finding on a ground referred to in section 53(1)(c) to (n), order that the provider pay to the Building Commissioner a penalty of a fine not exceeding $25 000.

 (2) An order referred to in subsection (1)(g) or (h) may be in relation to a provider’s registration generally or in relation to registration in a class or classes of building service practitioner or building service contractor specified in the order.